kealanparr/mac-set-up/README.md

 # pc-set-up
-## How I set up each new work pc I get
+## How I set up each new mac I get
 Inspired by https://www.swyx.io/new-mac-setup-2021/

 - Download Chrome, set to default